REVIEW: Garmin Alpha 300i and TT25 from a veterinarian’s perspective

 Battery Life

-In my opinion, this is the area where Garmin listened most closely to the (likely annoying) nagging gripes from the hunting community.
+In my opinion, this is the area where Garmin listened most closely to the (likely loud and annoying) nagging gripes from the hunting community.
 I’d give the Alpha 300i and TT25s a five-star review for its uncanny ability to stay alive with the use and abuse I subject it to.
 Compared to the previous generation, the 200i and TT15s, it’s such an incredible uptick in battery performance that I encourage you to ditch your old unit on eBay before too many people read this article.
-Not only can the Alpha 200 drain its lithium battery faster than a cybertruck loaded down with Elon Musk’s ego, it loved to spontaneously turn itself on and kill its battery the night before a hunt.
+Not only could the Alpha 200 drain its lithium battery faster than a cybertruck loaded down with Elon Musk’s ego, it loved to spontaneously turn itself on and kill its battery the night before a hunt.
 I really don’t know what Garmin did to reach this new threshold in utility for the 300i, but they finally did it right.
 I now use both the collars and transmitter for multiple days without having to dig out the chargers.
+Backpackers and multi-day cast-and-blasters rejoice.

 Kudos to Garmin for ditching the prehistoric USB charging connections and (finally) integrating a USB-C interface for both the collars and transmitter.
 You’re infinitely less likely to be without the charger when you need it since the 300 series can likely piggyback off what you’re already using for your phone or tablet.